Last Updated on

 When you visit the unique city of Venice in Italy, you should experience a ride in a beautiful Venetian gondola.
 It is the most romantic ride in the world, in the most romantic city in the world.
 It is a must, in my opinion.
-I have been lucky to ride in a gondola twice in my life, and have found it to be a magical experience.
-They are memories I will treasure forever.
-I’ll tell you all about the iconic gondola, everything you need to know, history, rides, cost and why people love this tourist attraction so much.
+I have been lucky to go on a gondola ride twice in my life, and have found it to be a magical experience, memories I will treasure forever.
+I’ll tell you all about Venice and the gondola, the history, rides, cost and why people love this iconic tourist attraction.

 What Is A Gondola?

-Gondolas are made from seven, yes 7, types of wood – oak, walnut, mahogany, lime, elm, cherry and fir.
-They are 11 metres long and weigh 700 kg.
+The gondola of Venice is made from seven, yes 7, types of wood – oak, walnut, mahogany, lime, elm, cherry and fir.
+It is 11 metres long and weighs 700 kg.
 The large front ornament on the bow actually counterbalances the weight of the Gondoliere at the back.
 It is called the ‘fero’ and symbolises Venice.
 The top part represents the Hat belonging to the Doge of Venice, the 6 prongs are the districts of Venice, and the ‘S’ shape is the Grand Canal.
 Venice and the gondola are intrinsically connected.

-These elegant boats are handcrafted by only three local Venetian workshops and cost about 20,000 Euros.
+The elegant gondola of Venice is handcrafted by only three local Venetian workshops and costs about 20,000 Euros.
 These days there are only approximately 300 gondolas in existence, mostly tourist attractions.
 Whereas once upon a time there were 10,000 of them, as they were essential to Venetian life.

 The Gondoliere – One of the oldest trades in Venice